-- The three dimensional geological structure of an area can be plotted on block diagrams. - For formations dipping at a shallower angle than the slope, the shallower the slope, the wider the outcrop; this could be added to a developing list of 'mapwork rules'
+- The three dimensional geological structure of an area can be plotted on block diagrams. - Additional principles are given above; these could be added to a developing list of 'mapwork rules'

 Thinking skill development:

 The drawing of geology onto three dimensional models involves spatial thinking skills.
 The more complex the geology becomes, the more spatial interpretation is needed, including interpolation and extrapolation skills.